-Figures 1 to 3 show examples of municipal boundaries changing due to annexations between 2000-2020 for Atlanta, GA, Jacksonville, AL, and no changes for Waleksa, GA.
+Figures 1 to 3 show examples of municipal boundaries changing due to annexations between 2000-2020 for Atlanta, GA, Jacksonville, AL, and no changes for Waleska, GA.
 Blocks are shaded with a greyscale gradient corresponding to Black composition of the fringe territory.
 Blocks highlighted in bold outlines are those that I identify as having been annexed during the period.
 Place boundaries for 2020 are shown for comparison.
 These plots show that my identification strategy is conservative and only picks up some but not all blocks that are annexed when annexations occur, especially when blocks are only partially annexed, but I am nevertheless able to differentiate between places that did and did not annex, even across changes in boundary-years.

 To answer the second question of whether annexations play a role in shaping the racial composition of cities and how the relationship changes after Shelby, I use three continuous indicators of the place’s racial composition at the end of the annexation period—percent of the population that is Non-Hispanic Black, Non-Hispanic White, and Non-Black minority.
 I use Census and ACS data for these variables.
 I use the 2000 Census for 2000 place-level data, 2005-2009 ACS for 2007 place-level data, 2011-2015 ACS for 2013 place-level data, and 2016-2020 ACS for 2020 data.
 I estimate place-level data for 2014 by linear interpolation using the 2008-2012 (as 2010) ACS and the 2015-2019 ACS (as 2017).
 To reduce overall missingness, I then linearly interpolate missing data for the whole panel of variables between 2000 to 2020 and linearly extrapolate for 2000 and 2020.

-Figure 1.
-Annexations in the City of Atlanta, GA, between 2000-2020
+[Please insert Figure 1 approximately here]

+[Please insert Figure 2 approximately here]

+[Please insert Figure 3 approximately here]